MTR CNR Changchun EMU: History

 Designed in 18 months, the first C-Train rolled off the production lines at CNR's plant on 6 December 2010.
 It was transported to Hong Kong on 28 April 2011.
 By 16 October, 4 sets had arrived and were undergoing testing on the Kwun Tong line, where were first expected enter service sometime in November of the same year.

 On 22 July 2011, MTR ordered 12 eight-car C-trains to increase the urban line fleet for the West Island line extension and 10 three-car S-Trains for the first phase of the South Island line.

 The first C-Train entered service on the Kwun Tong line on Wednesday, 7 December 2011 in the evening.
-They were introduced on 29 May 2012 to the Tsuen Wan line and on 13 May 2013 to the Tseung Kwan O line.
 The last of the 8-car trains was handed over on 5 September 2013, and entered service on the Kwun Tong line shortly after.

 The S-Trains began operating on 28 December 2016, the day the South Island line commenced service.